Research Output per year

 Research output per year

-I am an experienced high-tech professional in the field of cyber-physical systems (that is, the design and application of all sorts of computer science and engineering results), having worked in leadership roles in the Netherlands (University of Twente, Embedded Systems Institute and currently Tilburg University) and Germany (at the RWTH Aachen), and in a large number of international (European funded) research and innovation projects.
-Data science and digitization do not hold secrets for me.
-Fields of application I have worked in include wireless and wearable communication systems, internet-based systems, smart industry, smart grids, energy efficient data centers and cyber-security of industrial systems.
-More and more, the applications I work at relate to the great societal challenges: sustainability, mobility, and safety & security.
-About my work, I published some 200 scientific papers in journals and at conferences, and held leadership roles in many international conferences.
+Since 2019 I am Dean of the Tilburg School of Humanities and Digital Sciences at Tilburg University.
+For may years, I have been working as scientist and professor in the field of cyber-physical systems, in leadership roles in the Netherlands (University of Twente, Embedded Systems Institute, and currently Tilburg University) and Germany (at the RWTH Aachen), and in a large number of ntional and international (European funded) research and innovation projects.
+Data science, AI and digitization do not hold secrets for me.
+Fields of application I have worked in include wireless and wearable communication systems, internet-based systems, smart industry, embedded systems, smart grids, energy efficient data centers and cyber-security of industrial systems.
+The applications I work at relate to the great societal challenges: sustainability, mobility, and safety & security.
+About my work, I published well over 200 papers in full-review scientific journals and conferences, two books (both at Wiley), and held leadership roles in many international conferences, and was editor of many edited volumes.
 I have advised numerous students towards their MSc, as well as 30+ doctoral students towards their PhD.
-I am well-versed in governance and leadership roles in higher education institutions, as well as in public-private partnerships.
-I have been director of an independent open innovation institute on Embedded Systems Engineering (2009-2013; now part of TNO), head of the department of computer science at the University of Twente (2008-2009, 2017-2018) and serve as chairman of the national research and innovation program on big data and its applications (Commit2Data) since 2016 (ongoing).
-January 2019 I started as dean for the Tilburg School of Humanities and Digital Sciences.
-In general, I try to have an inviting working attitude and to stimulate people to grow; I strongly believe in teams and cooperation; team = together everyone achieves more.
-Transparancy and integrity are very important to me.
-I find inspiration in art, music, architecture, literature and "the great outdoors".
-I am happily married and the proud farther of a son and a daugther, both students.
+I am very experienced in governance and leadership roles in higher education institutions, as well as in public-private partnerships.
+I have been director of an independent public-private research institute on Embedded Systems Engineering (2009-2013; now part of TNO), head of the department of computer science at the University of Twente (2008-2009, 2017-2018) and serve as chairman of the Dutch national research and innovation program on big data and its applications (Commit2Data) since 2016 (ongoing).
+In 2019 I started my first term as Dean for the Tilburg School of Humanities and Digital Sciences at Tilburg University; in 2022 I was reappointed for a second term (2023-2026).
+I have an inviting and inclusive working attitude and stimulate people to conect and to grow; I strongly believe in teams and cross-sectoral cooperation (team = together everyone achieves more).
+Transparancy and integrity are very important to me, and I do stimulate diversity and inclusion actively.
+I find inspiration in art, music, architecture, literature and "the great outdoors" (I am an active cyclist, both MTB and Gravel).
+I am happily married and the proud farther of a son and a daugther.

 From 2003 until the end of 2018, I was full professor for Design and Analysis of Communication Systems at the University of Twente, in the faculty for Electrical Engineering, Mathematics and Computer Science (EEMCS).